symfony/symfony-docs/templating/twig_extension.rst

 using the :ref:`default services.yaml configuration <service-container-services-load-example>`,
 you're done!
 Symfony will automatically know about your new service and add the tag.

-Execute this command to verify if your new filter was successfully registered:
+Optionally, execute this command to confirm that your new filter was successfully registered:

 .. code-block:: terminal